 Recently, I told God that I was scared to be elevated to a higher position of influence.
 I might fall into pride or lose the intimacy I have with Him.
 I might forget that I needed Him and become the kind of person who shouldn’t be looked up to.
 Going higher can do that to people––I’ve seen it with my own eyes.
 I’ve even seen it in myself.

 “Maybe I don’t want to go any higher,” I whispered to Him.
 “I don’t need any greater recognition or influence.
 I like where I am.”

 What if it’s not just about you?
 God asked.

 “I’m scared,” I answered.

 God listened to my articulations of my fears, as He always does.
 Then He proceeded to pinpoint the core issue, as He has a knack for doing.

 You’re afraid of making a mistake, God said.
 It’s the same thing you’re usually afraid of.
 You’d rather stay where you are than try something new and fail.
 But making a mistake isn’t the worst thing.
 To illustrate His point, God pointed to Peter, the disciple who denied Jesus.
 Peter was a mess.
 Remember all those mistakes he made?

 I did.
-In fact, Peter’s blatant fails are something I’ve always liked about him–reading about him makes me feel better about myself.
-He’s the guy who would impulsively speak or act and promptly be rebuked by Jesus. (“Let’s set up booths so people can come worship Elijah and Moses!”
+In fact, Peter’s blatant failures are what I’ve always liked about him–reading about him makes me feel better about myself.
+He’s the guy who would be impulsive and then promptly get rebuked by Jesus. (“Let’s set up booths so people can come worship Elijah and Moses!”
 “No, Peter.”
 “I will never allow you to die, Jesus!”
 “Get behind me, Satan.”)

 Yet remember what I called Peter?
 God said.
 Rock.
 He was the rock on which I founded my church.
 I could have chosen anyone, and I chose him.

 Not for the first time, it began to dawn on me that my perspective of this issue wasn’t quite aligned with God’s.